vlorman/DA-causal-inference/main.md

   - ***Uncategorized offenses:*** a 18.5% decrease in charges.

-In all six categories, we have statistically significant evidence of a nonzero causal effect (a decrease in all categories except firearms offenses).
+In all six categories, we have statistically significant evidence of a nonzero treatment effect (a decrease in all categories except firearms offenses).

 Comparing to the point estimates of differences in means (prior to controlling for arrest counts), we observe that none of these estimates fall within our 95% confidence intervals.
-For violent, property, drug, and other offenses, we find that our estimated causal effect is a smaller decrease than the percent change in means.
-In the case of uncategorized offenses, our estimated causal effect is a larger decrease than the difference in means.
-Finally, in the case of firearm offenses, the causal effect we estimate is that of a substantially smaller increase (about 8%) than the simple difference in means (about 24%).
+For violent, property, drug, and other offenses, we find that our estimated effect is a smaller decrease than the percent change in means.
+In the case of uncategorized offenses, our estimated effect is a larger decrease than the difference in means.
+Finally, in the case of firearm offenses, the effect we estimate is that of a substantially smaller increase (about 8%) than the simple difference in means (about 24%).

 ## Discussion